SummerGautier/GodotDogeCreeps/README.md

 # Godot .Net DogeCreeps
 ### Description

 This overall purpose of this game is to showcase the various essentials of making a .Net based game in the Godot 4 Engine.
-The game 'Dodge Creeps' is about roaming a void space where you collect objects to reach a high score.
+The game 'Dodge Creeps' is about roaming a void space where you avoid collision with enemies to reach a high score.
 This includes graphics, input, signals, GUI, and other basics of the engine.
 To see progress at each lesson you can view the sub-branches which show the project code at the end of that lesson number.
 The master branch has the final product.

 ### Testing